Base unit of measurement

+a derived unit is unit for a derived quantity, involving the combination of quantities with different units; several SI derived units are specially named.

+A coherent derived unit involves no conversion factors.

 Background

 In the language of measurement, physical quantities are quantifiable aspects of the world, such as time, distance, velocity, mass, temperature, energy, and weight, and units are used to describe their magnitude or quantity.
 Many of these quantities are related to each other by various physical laws, and as a result the units of a quantities can be generally be expressed as a product of powers of other units; for example, momentum is mass multiplied by velocity, while velocity is distance divided by time.
 These relationships are discussed in dimensional analysis.
 Those that can be expressed in this fashion in terms of the base units are called derived units.

 International System of Units

-In the International System of Units, there are seven base units: kilogram, metre, candela, second, ampere, kelvin, and mole.
+In the International System of Units (SI), there are seven base units: kilogram, metre, candela, second, ampere, kelvin, and mole.

+Several derived units have been defined, many with special names and symbols.

+In 2019 the seven SI base units were redefined in terms of seven defining constants.
+Therefore the SI base units are no longer necessary but were retained because for historical and practical reasons.
+See 2019 revision of the SI.